Supreme Court Rejects Michael Avenatti Appeal in Stormy Daniels Book Case

 The petition in Avenatti v.
 United States was denied in a brief order on Oct.
 15. No justices dissented.
 Justice Brett Kavanaugh did not participate in the case.
 Avenatti previously represented a woman who accused Kavanaugh of sexual assault.

-After payment of advances for her memoir, titled “Full Disclosure,” were not paid, Clifford asked Avenatti about the delays, and he gave her the impression that her publisher had failed to disburse the $297,500, she said.
+After advances for her memoir, titled “Full Disclosure,” were not paid, Clifford asked Avenatti about the delays, and he gave her the impression that her publisher had failed to disburse the $297,500, she claimed.
 Prosecutors said Avenatti intercepted the funds by having an employee forge her signature.

 A federal jury convicted Avenatti, who received a four-year prison term for conduct that the judge in the case termed “brazen and egregious.”

-The U.S. Court of Appeals for the Second Circuit affirmed in March of this year.
+The U.S. Court of Appeals for the Second Circuit affirmed the conviction in March of this year.

 On Sept.
 12, Avenatti filed a petition with the Supreme Court.

-Avenatti argued in the petition that the evidence against him in the Clifford case was not enough to sustain a conviction because the Supreme Court’s June 2023 ruling in Dubin v.
+Avenatti argued that the evidence against him was not sufficient to sustain a conviction because the Supreme Court’s June 2023 ruling in Dubin v.
 United States limited the scope of the federal Identity Theft Penalty Enhancement Act.

 According to the petition, Clifford’s signature on a letter authorizing a change of bank accounts had been “copy-and-pasted from another document” by Avenatti’s secretary.
 The government argued that this act constituted identity theft, an assertion Avenatti denied.